Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 ------------------

-The upper part of the artifact browsing screen is devoted to the selection criteria. ? shows the default set of selection criteria that is available when a new tracker is created.
+The upper part of the artifact browsing screen is devoted to the selection criteria. `A Tracker browsing screen`_ shows the default set of selection criteria that is available when a new tracker is created.
 You can select bugs by Category (the module in which the bug occurred), Group (nature of the bug like Crash, Documentation Typo, ...), Status (e.g. Open, Closed, ...) and Assignee (the person in charge of the bug).
-But you may also add or remove criteria by using the "Toggle criteria" link.(for more details, see ?)
+But you may also add or remove criteria by using the "Toggle criteria" link.(for more details, see `Tracker Report Management`_)

 How selection criteria are filled out depend on their field type.
 The Tracker Service currently has several types of fields used as search